January 25

 Context

-By the early twentieth century, telephone networks had spread through much of the eastern and midwestern United States, supported by incremental improvements in transmission technology.
-Loading coils introduced in 1899 extended reliable service as far as Denver by 1911, yet crossing the remaining distance to the Pacific Coast required further advances to combat signal attenuation over thousands of miles of wire.
-Under AT&T president Theodore Vail, the company committed in 1909 to completing a coast-to-coast line, culminating in the placement of the final pole near Wendover, Utah, on June 17, 1914.
+By the early twentieth century, telephone networks had spread through much of the eastern and midwestern United States, with lines extending as far west as Denver by 1911.
+These connections relied on incremental improvements such as loading coils introduced in 1899, yet reliable voice transmission across the full continent remained elusive due to signal loss over thousands of miles of wire.
+AT&T, under president Theodore Vail, had committed in 1909 to completing a transcontinental line as part of a broader strategy to dominate long-distance communication.

 What Happened